Does Exodus have transaction fees to send or receive?

 Something important to keep in mind is that Exodus will calculate and set fees automatically.

-For some assets, such as Hedera Hashgraph (HBAR), it is not technically possible to calculate the exact amount of the transaction fee.
+For some assets, such as Ethereum (ETH), ERC20 tokens, and Hedera Hashgraph (HBAR), it is not technically possible to calculate the exact amount of the transaction fee.
 For this reason, in order to be on the safe side, the maximum fee that a transaction might cost is shown instead.
-In most cases, the actual network fee that you pay will be less than the amount you see.
+In most cases, the actual network fee that you pay will be less than the amount you see in the "Max Network Fee" field.

 So the Max Network Fee, when you are sending a transaction, is the most that you might pay for the transaction.
 Only the actual transaction fee will be deducted from your wallet.